Best Tourist Season (October – February)

 Road: Ajmer 206 km, Bhilwara 165 km, Bijapur 170 km, Bundi 38 km, Chittaurgarh 190 km, Delhi 454 km, Jaipur 245 km, Jodhpur 335, Pushkar 220 km, Ranthambhore 135 km (via Indragarh), Udaipur 327 km

-Kota – a city in the Rajasthan State, formerly known as Kotah.
+Kota – the third largest city in the Rajasthan State, formerly known as Kotah.

 Kota is situated on the banks of Chambal river, a fascinating mixture of medieval grandeur and modern industrialization.
 An impressive fort stands like a sentinel over the present day Chambal Valley Project with its many dams – Kota Barrage, Gandhi Sagar, Rana Pratap Sagar and Jawahar Sagar.